ryanrestine/Proving_Grounds_Play_Writeups/machines/blogger_notes.md

 ![blogger_blog.png](../assets/blogger_assets/blogger_blog.png)

-Clicking on the link the browser attmepts to load blogger.pg, so lets add the to `/etc/hosts`
+Clicking on the link the browser attempts to load blogger.pg, so lets add the to `/etc/hosts`

 We can now access the real blog: